welcome to SAVE A FRIEND dog rescue

 Dogs For Adoption

-We are always looking for volunteers travelling to Colombia and back that are willing to help.
-It's pretty simple: someone from the rescue will meet you at the airport in Colombia with the dog, and when you land, one of our Canadian volunteers will be there to pick up the dog.
+We are always looking for volunteers travelling to Colombia and Mexico that are willing to help.
+It's pretty simple: someone from the rescue will meet you at the airport with the dog, and when you land, one of our Canadian volunteers will be there to pick up the dog.
 The rescue covers all costs and provides the necessary paperwork for customs that indicates you are volunteering for a registered NFP.
-It's a great way to help a dog in need without a long-term commitment -- cargo flights are very expensive -- this makes it easier and more affordable for Canadian families to adopt one of these amazing mutts!
+It's a great way to help a dog in need without a long-term commitment -- cargo flights are very expensive -- this makes it easier and more affordable for Canadian families to adopt one of these amazing criollitos!
 Please contact us if you'd like to know more about how you can help.

-COVID-19, we have been relying primarily on cargo flights to bring any out-of-country dogs into rescue here, these flights are very expensive, and as a result we have increased our adoption fees to cover additional costs.
+we have been relying primarily on cargo flights to bring any out-of-country dogs into rescue here, these flights are very expensive, and as a result we have increased our adoption fees to cover additional costs.
 The adoption fees we quote are the bare minimum we need to charge in order to continue our operations.
 We do our best to fund-raise the difference but as a small not-for-profit it’s not always possible.
 If you adopt from us and are happy with your adoption and are in a position to help we gratefully accept any additional amount you are able to provide so that we can continue helping more dogs find their forever homes.

 Picture